 Therefore Pilate said to Him, "So You are a king?"
 Jesus answered, "You say correctly that I am a king For this I have been born, and for this I have come into the world, to testify to the truth Everyone who is of the truth hears My voice."John 18:37(NASB)

-While the gospels often portrayed Jesus as the suffering Servant and Son of Man...
-John presents Him as Son of God and God the Son.
-He is the Word made flesh, Who created the world - the great I AM of Old Testament times Who is the Good Shepherd, Who gives His life for the sheep.
-He is the root and the stem of David, Who was sent, by God as the eternal King of Israel and the immutable Saviour of the world, Whose kingdom will have no end.
+While the other Gospels often portrayed Jesus as the suffering Servant and Son of Man, John presents Him as Son of God and God the Son.
+He is the Word made flesh Who created the world, the great I AM of Old Testament times, the Good Shepherd Who gives His life for the sheep.
+He is the root and the stem of David, sent by God as the eternal King of Israel and the immutable Saviour of the world.
+And His kingdom will have no end.

-And so following an illegal religious trial before the Jewish Sanhedrin, where Jesus was labelled as a blasphemer, He was dragged before Pilate, the Roman governor, where they labelled Him a criminal, Who claimed to be the King of the Jews.
-We do not know what the Jews told Pilate of His Messianic claims, but they portrayed Him as an insurrectionist!
-As Ceasar's representative, Pilate needed to know if Jesus was a threat to his emperor; and yet he was perceptive enough to realise that the Jew's accusations were rooted in jealousy and hatred.
+And so following an illegal religious trial before the Jewish Sanhedrin where Jesus was labelled as a blasphemer, He was dragged before Pilate, the Roman governor, where they labelled Him a criminal Who claimed to be the King of the Jews.
+We do not know what the Jews told Pilate of Jesus' Messianic claims, but they portrayed Him as an insurrectionist!
+As Caesar's representative, Pilate needed to know if Jesus was a threat to his emperor, and yet he was perceptive enough to realise that the Jew's accusations were rooted in jealousy and hatred.

-Jesus answered Pilate with His quiet, impressive authority.
-'Yes Pilate, you are right - Yes!
-You speak correctly.
-I am a King."
-Indeed the Man that stood before Pilate was King of kings and Lord of lords.
-All power and authority in both earth and heaven belongs to Him and there followed a most astonishing revelation.
-"I have been born a king, and for this purpose I have come into the world - to testify to the truth.
+Jesus answered Pilate with quiet, impressive authority.
+'Yes Pilate, you are right.
+Yes, you speak correctly, I am a King.'
+Indeed, the Man that stood before Pilate was King of kings and Lord of lords.
+All power and authority in both earth and heaven belongs to Him and there followed a most astonishing revelation: "I have been born a king, and for this purpose I have come into the world - to testify to the truth.
 Everyone who is of the truth hears My voice."

 This was the most important day of Pilate's life.
 His hour of grace had come.
-The King of Love was teaching Pilate that everyone who responds to His voice; everyone who accepts that Christ is the Way the Truth and the Life, will not be condemned.
-But the one who rejects the Truth of Hiw word is condemned already.
+The King of Love was teaching Pilate that everyone who responds to His voice and accepts that Christ is the Way, the Truth, and the Life, will not be condemned.
+But the one who rejects the Truth of His Word is condemned already.

-Dear heavenly Father, how we praise and thank You that Jesus came to seek and to save those that are lost, and in His grace, made a good confession before Pilate - that He came into the world to testify of the truth of God's word and bring to salvation all who hear His voice and trust in His saving grace.
-Thank You that I too have been given the opportunity to hear the good news of the gospel of grace, and have been transferred from the kingdom of this world into the kingdom of Your dear Son.
-May I be a faithful witness to the truth of the gospel in Christ's name I pray, AMEN.
+Dear Heavenly Father, how I praise and thank You that Jesus came to seek and to save those that are lost and, in His grace, made a good confession before Pilate that He came into the world to testify of the truth of God's Word and bring to salvation all who hear His voice and trust in His saving grace.
+Thank You that I too have been given the opportunity to hear the good news of the gospel of grace and have been transferred from the kingdom of this world into the kingdom of Your dear Son.
+May I be a faithful witness to the truth of the gospel.
+In Christ's name I pray, AMEN.